-Even though the La Scala II has adopted a more finished appearance, it still delivers the same sparkling highs, extreme output and unsurpassed low distortion bass response as the original design.
+The La Scala II delivers the same sparkling highs, extreme output and unsurpassed low distortion bass response as the original design.
 It also continues to utilize the same horn-loaded drivers as the Klipschorn, making it highly efficient and able to produce high volumes with undetectable distortion.

-Now available in a variety of high-quality wood veneer finishes, including cherry, walnut and black ash, the La Scala II also includes a grille to cover the mid and high frequency horns.
+Compared to the original, the La Scala II includes a grille to cover the mid and high frequency horns.
 The bass horn cabinet walls are now constructed of 1-inch thick MDF rather than ¾-inch plywood to offer more support, decrease resonance and deliver cleaner bass response.

-Please note: Klipsch Heritage Series products are built to order, handmade in the US at our Hope, Ark. manufacturing facility.
+Please note: Klipsch Heritage Series products are built to order, with cabinets that are handmade in the US at our Hope, Ark. manufacturing facility.
 Choose "standard shipping" and allow up to 8 weeks turnaround time.

 The Great American Speaker Company

 Our founder, Paul W. Klipsch, was an engineer, inventor, madman and certified genius.
 He spent his life trying to bring the world better sound.
 Since 1946, we have carried on our founder's passion for delivering the best home audio experience possible.

 You're not buying a speaker - you're buying a piece of American audio history built on more than 70 years of badass acoustic technology.